profdantez/Cats-and-Dogs-classification-project/README.md

 # Cats-and-Dogs-classification-project
-Using neural networks to create models that classify images as either cats or dogs.
+Neural networks are used to create models that classify images as either cats or dogs.
 Freecodecamp project.
+Tensorflow framework is used for this project.